happyf-weallareeuropean/alphal/README.md

 project is at its very begin.

-feel free do every thing to achieve we goal.
+feel free do every thing to achieve we goal, i write down just let network effect.

 to do this (ver. direct), we might have three main mission with task: at-all / mean / memo